-The transoral robotic surgery procedure is only being performed in children at a few hospitals in the country — and Nemours/Alfred I. duPont Hospital for Children is the only one in the region.
-As part of her sleep apnea care, Zion was seen at Nemours by pulmonologist Dr. Aaron Chidekel, nurse practitioner Kim Young-Connor (who was able to see her closer to her home, at Nemours duPont Pediatrics, Seaford) and ENT surgeon Dr. Richard Schmidt.
+The transoral robotic surgery procedure is only being performed in children at a few hospitals in the country — and Nemours Children’s Hospital, Delaware is the only one in the region.
+As part of her sleep apnea care, Zion was seen at Nemours by pulmonologist Dr. Aaron Chidekel, nurse practitioner Kim Young-Connor (who was able to see her closer to her home, at Nemours Children's Health, Seaford) and ENT surgeon Dr. Richard Schmidt.

 “As a mother, I just didn't want Zion to have to have any type of surgery — and this one sounded serious,” says her mom Pamela.
 “However, Dr. Schmidt was respectful to any questions I had and responded…to all of my concerns.
 Even after the surgery, he was there to reassure us that the surgery was successful.”